awsdocs/amazon-redshift-developer-guide/doc_source/concurrency-scaling.md

 Queries are routed to the concurrency scaling cluster only when the main cluster meets the following requirements:
 + EC2\-VPC platform
-+ Node type must be dc2\.8xlarge, ds2\.8xlarge, dc2\.large, or ds2\.xlarge
++ Node type must be `dc2.8xlarge`, `ds2.8xlarge`, `dc2.large`, or `ds2.xlarge`
-+ Maximum of 32 compute nodes
++ Maximum of 32 compute nodes for clusters with `8xlarge` node types
 + Not a single\-node cluster

-A query must meet all the following criteria to be a candidate for Concurrency Scaling:
+A query must meet all the following criteria to be a candidate for concurrency scaling:
 + The query must be a read\-only query\.
 + The query doesn't reference tables that use an [interleaved sort key](t_Sorting_data.md#t_Sorting_data-interleaved)\.
 + The query doesn't reference user\-defined temporary tables\.

 ## Configuring Concurrency Scaling Queues<a name="concurrency-scaling-queues"></a>

 You route queries to concurrency scaling clusters by enabling a workload manager \(WLM\) queue as a concurrency scaling queue\.
-To enable Concurrency Scaling on a queue, set the **Concurrency Scaling mode** value to **auto**\.
+To enable concurrency scaling on a queue, set the **Concurrency Scaling mode** value to **auto**\.

 When the number of queries routed to a concurrency scaling queue exceeds the queue's configured concurrency, eligible queries are sent to the concurrency scaling cluster\.
 When slots become available, queries are run on the main cluster\.
 The number of queues is limited only by the number of queues permitted per cluster\.
 As with any WLM queue, you route queries to a concurrency scaling queue based on user groups or by labeling queries with query group labels\.
 You can also route queries by defining [WLM Query Monitoring Rules](cm-c-wlm-query-monitoring-rules.md)\.
 For example, you might route all queries that take longer than 5 seconds to a concurrency scaling queue\.